 Scientific Classification and Names

 Many people search "can you eat drummond fish," which appears to be a common misspelling of drum fish.
-Rest assured, whether you call it red drum, redfish, or channel bass, you're referring to the same delicious species.
+Rest assured, whether you call it red drum, redfish, or channel bass, you are referring to the same delicious species.
 The variety of names often causes confusion, but they all describe this single, popular game fish.

 Physical Characteristics